-Mexican guitarist Anastasia Sonaranda will introduce strumming patterns and techniques used in Latin American folk traditions.
-This session will allow for hands-on demonstration and practice of five musical genres representative of Latin American music.
+In January, Anastasia Sonaranda introduced strumming patterns and techniques used in Latin American folk traditions.
+This Guitar Technique Session allowed for hands-on demonstration and practice of five musical genres representative of Latin American music.
 Click here for more information about this and other guitar technique sessions.

 Sat Dec 5 (Spanish) / Sat Dec 12 (English) @ 7:30 PM Cleveland / 6:30 PM Mexico City